 Locally held data

-You can provide links to secondary versions of the dataset, such as copies on a project website or in another repository, or to closely related resources.
+Provide links to any secondary versions of the dataset, such as copies on a project website or another repository or links to closely related resources.

 Access contact details

-The 'Access contact details' section allows you to specify who is the main 'Contact person' for the dataset.
-This must be one of the people listed as a ‘Creator’ in the ‘People’ section.
-If you leave it blank, we will assume the first named ‘Creator' is the main contact.
+This is the main contact person for the dataset and must be one of the people listed as a ‘Creator’ in the ‘People’ section.
+If this is left blank we will assume that the first named ‘Creator’ of the project is the main contact.

-You must tell us in this section about any data protection, ethical, commercial or sensitivity issues your dataset has.
-If you are unsure, contact the Library Research Data Service for advice before saving your item for validation.
+In this section you must tell us about any data protection, ethical, commercial or sensitivity issues that relate to your dataset.
+If you are unsure contact the Library Research Data Service for advice before saving your item for validation.
 Email: firstname.lastname@example.org.

 Relations to other content

-The 'Visibility' section determines whether a public-facing record is generated.
-If you have indicated in the ‘Legal/ethical’ section that the dataset is so sensitive even the record describing it cannot be made public, change this setting to ‘Confidential – restricted to associated users and editors'; the record will then remain in Pure only.
-Otherwise, leave in place the default setting of 'Public – no restriction'.
+If you have indicated in the ‘Legal/ethical’ section that the dataset is so sensitive that even the record describing it cannot be made public change this setting to ‘Confidential – restricted to associated users and editors’.
+This will mean that the record will remain in Pure but will not be publicly accessible.

-Once the administrators have created a public-facing record for your dataset in the University of Bath Research Data Archive, you will receive an email from them letting you know that it is available to edit.
+Once that administrators have created a public-facing record for your dataset in the University of Bath Research Data Archive, you will receive an email from them letting you now that it is available to edit.